lukas-vlcek/mapping-normalization-example/documents.md

 ### Alternative way how to access fielddata

-There are also other alternatives how to get analyzed tokens using [`script_fields`](https://www.elastic.co/guide/en/elasticsearch/reference/2.4/search-request-script-fields.html) but that is more expensive and requires enabled scripting.
+As seen in the query there are also other alternatives how to get analyzed tokens using [`script_fields`](https://www.elastic.co/guide/en/elasticsearch/reference/2.4/search-request-script-fields.html) but that is more expensive and requires enabled scripting.

 That's it.
 We are in the end.